kitnil/awesome/README.md

 ## Clojure

+- [clojure-spring](https://github.com/jakubriegel/clojure-spring) - Demo of using Spring in Clojure with some Java integration
 - [state-flow](https://github.com/nubank/state-flow) - Integration testing framework using a state monad in the backend for building and composing flows
 - [nrepl](https://github.com/nrepl/nrepl) - A Clojure network REPL that provides a server and client, along with some common APIs of use to IDEs and other tools that may need to evaluate Clojure code in remote environments.
 - [carmine](https://github.com/ptaoussanis/carmine) - Redis client and message queue for Clojure